-Arthritis is a general term for a group of more than 100 diseases.
-The word "arthritis" means "joint inflammation."
-Arthritis is inflammation in and around the body’s joints.
-A joint is a point at which two or more bones come together, such as the hip or the knee.
-Inflammation is one of the body's natural reactions to disease or injury.
-Pain, stiffness, and swelling can result from inflammation.
-Some types of arthritis include but are not limited to osteoarthritis, rheumatoid arthritis, psoriatic arthritis and gout.
+Arthritis, or "joint inflammation," is a general term for a group of more than 100 diseases.
+Arthritis is inflammation (swelling) in and around the body’s joints.
+(A joint is a point at which two or more bones come together, such as the hip or the knee.)

 What are the symptoms of arthritis?